easy-global-market/ngsild-api-data-models/UnitCodes.md

 | beats            | 1 (cumulative number of heart beats)              |                               |
 | S/m              | siemens per meter (conductivity)                  | D10                           |

 Some senML units are specific to an application (i.e. percentage of remaining battery) whereas in NGSI-LD they should be rather described with the base *percentage* unit.
-The measured quantity (*battery leve*l) being described in the measurement type property.
+The measured quantity (*battery level*) being described in the measurement type property.

 A senML battery level of a device expressed as: